 Just as with any other illicit drug, cocaine can affect the body in a number of ways.
 It impacts the reward pathway in the brain, which is what creates the euphoric feeling that so many seek.
 If you suspect that a friend, relative or other loved one is using cocaine, there are many signs and behavioral patterns that can indicate whether they’re abusing the drug.

 Knowing the signs of cocaine use can help you make better assessments so you can help your loved one get the help they need.
 There are many signs associated with cocaine use that can be observed in a person’s appearance and general behavior.
-It’s important to also consider the long-term behavioral effects of cocaine use.
+It’s important to also consider the behavioral cocaine side effects that occur from long-term use.